HackYourFuture/React/week3/homework.md

 # Homework

-Base your week 3 homework on the result of week 2.

-- Children

 ## Outline

 Now instead of using an array to load the default items, use the api found here: `https://gist.githubusercontent.com/benna100/391eee7a119b50bd2c5960ab51622532/raw` using `fetch`